Crystal Palace F.C.: The yo-yo years (1993–1998)

-Financial crisis (1998–2010)
+Financial crisis and recovery (1998–2013)

 Terry Venables returned to Palace for a second spell as manager and the club competed in European competition during the summer when they played in the UEFA Intertoto Cup.
 Palace then went into administration in 1999, when owner Mark Goldberg was unable to sustain his financial backing of the club.
 Venables left and Steve Coppell took over again as manager.
 The club emerged from administration under the ownership of Simon Jordan, and Coppell was replaced as manager by Alan Smith for a second time.
 Palace were almost relegated to the third tier in Jordan's first season, in 2000–01.
 Smith was sacked in April and long-serving coach Steve Kember took over as caretaker manager and he managed to win the two remaining fixtures that would guarantee Palace survival, with Dougie Freedman scoring the winner in the 87th minute on the final day of the season, securing a 1–0 victory over Stockport County.
-Former Manchester United captain Steve Bruce was appointed manager for the 2001–02 season.
-A good start to the season gave Palace hope for a promotion challenge, but Bruce attempted to walk out on the club after just four months in charge following an approach from Birmingham City to become their new manager.
-After a short spell on gardening leave, Bruce was eventually allowed to join Birmingham, and was succeeded by Trevor Francis, who had been his predecessor at the Midlands club.
+Former Manchester United captain Steve Bruce was appointed the new permanent manager for the 2001–02 season.
+After a promising start to the campaign, which gave Palace hope for a promotion challenge, Bruce attempted to walk out on the club after just four months in charge following an approach from Birmingham City to become their new manager.
+Palace put Bruce on gardening leave, but eventually allowed him to join Birmingham.
+He was succeeded by Trevor Francis, who had been his predecessor at the West Midlands club.